camdorazio/Proof-of-Authority-Dev-Chain/README.md

     - ./geth --datadir node1 --unlock "SEALER_ONE_ADDRESS" --mine --rpc --allow-insecure-unlock
     - ./geth --datadir node2 --unlock "SEALER_TWO_ADDRESS" --mine --port 30304 --bootnodes "enode://SEALER_ONE_ENODE_ADDRESS@127.0.0.1:30303" --ipcdisable --allow-insecure-unlock --ipcdisable

   *NOTE: SEALER_ONE_ADDRESS is the Public Address of the Key for Node 1.
 SEALER_TWO_ADDRESS is the Public Address of the Key for Node 2.
-SEALER_ONE_ENODE_ADDRESS@127.0.0.1:30303 is the enode address of node 1 which can be located when you initialze node 1 (or you can obtain from .json file of the blockchain.*
+SEALER_ONE_ENODE_ADDRESS@127.0.0.1:30303 is the enode address of node 1 which can be located n GitBash when you initialze node 1.*

 2. Make sure you enter the passwords when prompted in GitBash for each node and confirm that the nodes have been unlocked.
 Once both nodes are unlocked, you should see that there is at least 1 peer connected to each node.

 Congratulatons!
 You are now mining some ETH!

 # Test your newly created ETH blockchain network
 1. We will now connect to the newly created ETH blockchain network and send a transaction.
-Follow these instructions [My Crypto - Network Set-up and Transactions](https://github.com/camdorazio/POA-Development-Chain/blob/main/MyCrypto-network.md))
+Follow these instructions [My Crypto - Network Set-up and Transactions](https://github.com/camdorazio/POA-Development-Chain/blob/main/MyCrypto-network.md)).
+*NOTE: The Chain/Network ID can be found in the "GENESIS_NAME".json file in your "Blockchain-Tools" folder.*

 2. Please be patient once you have successfully sent a transaction and it's in "PENDING" state.
 Average time for the transaction to be confirmed and "SUCCESSFUL".
 As a baseline, for this test case, it took over 3 hours for my transaction to be "SUCCESSFUL".
 You need to leave the Git Bash windows for all the nodes running, in mining mode, for the transaction to be confirmed and completed.